beyond88/woo-free-product-sample/readme.txt

 Yes, it will work for whole store.

-= Does it work work for individual product? =
+= Does it work for individual product? =

 Yes, it will work for individual product.

-= Can it set sample for every single products? =
+= Can it set sample price for every single products? =

 Yes, it can set sample price for every single product.